radius-project/blog/radblog/content/posts/2025/application-centric-idp/index.md

 Radius provides platform engineers an open-source, cloud agnostic, application platform.
 Radius can be integrated into internal developer platforms (IDPs) to give developers a more application centric experience.
 For more context regarding how Radius relates to other open-source projects used by platform engineers, please see [Platform Engineering with Radius at KubeCon London 2025](https://blog.radapp.io/posts/2025/04/24/platform-engineering-with-radius-at-kubecon-london-2025/.)

-### Applicatoin Centric Developer Experience with Radius
+### Application Centric Developer Experience with Radius
 Let’s take a look at the specifics of the application-centric developer experience when creating a Radius application.
 Radius provides an application-centric experience in two basic ways:

 1)Radius allows developers to focus entirely on their application without intermingling cloud infrastructure concepts within their application.
 Specifically, Radius enables defining an application once and deploying it across clouds (private cloud, AWS, Azure), without the developer having to understand the nuances of each.
 Radius also provides consistent syntax for defining application resources whether they run in the cloud (like AWS MemoryDB) or on Kubernetes (like a frontend container).